 In 2008, this five-star hotel became the first in Adelaide to join the Zero Waste SA’s Industry Program and take steps toward operating in a more sustainable way.
 The Hilton Adelaide Hotel has developed an “environmental improvement program” that involves regulating the water and energy used, as well as recycling projects.

 The Hilton Adelaide Hotel won the Australian Hotel Associations SA Award for Excellence in Best Environmental Practice and the Qantas Award for Excellence in Sustainable Tourism, both in 2009, for its efforts.

-Located at 233 Victoria Square, the Hilton Adelaide Hotel is a 15-minute drive in your rental car from the Adelaide airport.
+Located at 233 Victoria Square, the Hilton Adelaide Hotel is a 15-minute drive in any one of our fantastic Adelaide Airport car rentals.

 Check out the Rundle Lantern

 The Rundle Lantern is a carbon-neutral, solar-powered digital canvas.
 It was launched in 2008, and can be found on Rundle Street, illuminating the UPark on its corner.

 It’s nine levels high and covers a space of 1,066 metres, which is approximately 40 per cent of the UPark’s exterior.
 Between 6.30pm and 2.30am, the Rundle Lantern’s 748 LED panels light up with unique imagery and colourful designs, often created by acclaimed local artists.

 The best part of the Rundle Lantern is that it’s 100 per cent green-powered.
 LEDs are well known for being more eco-friendly and long-lasting than conventional light bulbs, and we’re told that around 40 per cent of the electricity this digital canvas uses goes back into the city’s grid.

 If you’re not content with simply looking at the Rundle Lantern, go online and create a design of your own to be showcased for all to see.